jayinai/nail-machine-learning/README.md

 In practice, there are also a number of ways for backpropagation to go wrong.
 For example, ***gradients can vanish*** (when you take the product of many small terms), ***explode*** (when you multiple big terms), or you might even have ***dead units***.

 Common curves include add activation function such as ReLU (for vanishing gradients), and lower the learning rate.

+### <ins> Embedding?

+In machine learning and natural language processing (NLP), an ***embedding*** is a low dimensional vector to represent high dimensional or unstructured data (text, images, video, etc.).
+An embedding, ideally, captures some of the similarities of the input by placing similar inputs close together in the embedding space.
+For instance, comedy movies would be will stay close in one corner of the embedding space and animations at another.
+This could come in handy for application such as recommendation systems.

+One popular embedding example is [***word embedding***](https://en.wikipedia.org/wiki/Word_embedding), where each word is represented with a n-dimensional vector, which encodes a word's semantic meaning and words with similar meanings are closer together in the embedding space.
+Embeddings are lookup tables, and the closeness (or distance) between two embeddings can be computed with their dot product.

+As embedding can be thought of a way to reduce dimensionality, techniques such as principal component analysis (PCA) has been used to create word embeddings.
+Given a set of instances like bag of words vectors, PCA tries to find highly correlated dimensions that can be collapsed into a single dimension.

+Another way to obtain embeddings is to train neural networks to learn them.
+For example, [BERT](https://arxiv.org/abs/1810.04805), published by Google, is way to obtain pre-trained language model word embedding from text data.

+How to choose embedding's dimension?
+One rule of thumb to is use the 4th root of the number of categories.
+If you have a vocabulary size of 100, the a 3-D (`3 = 100**0.25`) embedding would probably work.

+### <ins> Principal Component Analysis (PCA)?

+Principal component analysis (PCA) is a ***dimensionality reduction*** technique that can help ***increase interpretability of data while preserving the maximum amount of information***.

+PCA finds the top N principal components, along which the data vary (spread out) the most.
+Intuitively, the more spread out the data along a specific dimension, the more information is contained, and therefore the more important that dimension is for the pattern recognition of the dataset.

+How do we choose N (number of principal component) in PCA?
+One way is to set N to number of total features first, and get the ***cumulative sum of the [`explained_variance_ratio_`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)***, and make a tradeoff between the ratio and number of dimensions on a case by case basis.

+Keep in mind PCA will create new value vectors rather than taking the feature values from the original dataset.
+Also,  applying normalization to the dataset prior to PCA is important since PCA can be thought of a variance maximizing exercise.